sabarna17/sabarna17-SAPCAI-covid/README.md

 # Data Source - https://www.covid19india.org/

 # Follow the below steps ->
-1. API creation with source code - fetchdata.py
+1. API creation with source code - fetchdata.py -> ref image in pythonanywhere
 2. Create Chatbot in CAI and call the API
 3. Expose the bot in front end